gnosis/ido-ux/README.md

 ## Connect to additional - local services api

-Checkout the repo gnosis/ido-services and run the orderbook service with
+Checkout the repo gnosis/ido-services - note that this is private repo - and run the orderbook service with

 ```rust
 cargo run --bin orderbook.